kuzzleio/kuzzle-how-to/massive-data-import/README.md

 ### mCreate API

-The second method is about half as fast but it allows you to benefit from all the usual features of Kuzzle.
+The second method is about half as fast but it allows you to benefit from all the usual Kuzzle features.

 It uses the [Document Controller's mCreate](https://docs.kuzzle.io/api-documentation/controller-document/m-create/) action to insert multiple documents into the same query.
-The creation of documents will send notifications to customers who have subscribed to a request corresponding to them.
+When a document is created, Kuzzle will send a notification to clients that have subscribed to the document changes.

 We are going to use a geofencing subscription to get notified every time a taxi drop a passenger on the Time Square area.
 First we have to get the coordinate of the top left and the bottom right corner of our area and then we can use the Kuzzle SDK to start our subscription.